Paternity leave entitlement in the UK: FAQs | Moorepay

 If an employee or worker does not qualify for either SPL or SPP, it’s good practice to be flexible about them taking paid holiday at this time.

-A: Shared Parental Leave (SPL) was introduced in 2015 by the government and allows eligible parents to split the 52 weeks that is available as maternity leave or primary adoption leave.
+Shared Parental Leave (SPL) was introduced in 2015 by the government and allows eligible parents to split the 52 weeks that is available as maternity leave or primary adoption leave.
 This replaces Additional Paternity Leave.
 The government introduced this initiative to make it easier for new parents to balance their work and family lives.
-Read more about what shared parental leave is here.

 Looking for further advice that impacts maternity and paternity pay?
 Download our Employment Law Guide.